You can bet that we have tried protein powder with a lot of other products.

 Some options include using a shaker cup and using milk as your preferred liquid.
 You could also get flavored protein powders like vanilla or chocolate.

 Adding protein powder with fresh fruit, yogurt, or peanut butter to create a smoothie is another great idea.

-There are tons of ingredients that you can add in your protein powder!
+There are tons of ingredients that you can add in your vanilla protein powder!